RaymanNg/3D-Wind-Field/README.md

 - The range of longitude is `[0,360]`, not `[-180, 180]`
 - netcdfjs will read the data **row by row**, so array(0) is (lon 0, lat -90)
 - You must use NetCDF version 3 (NOT 4, NOT other file types like HDF or GRIB) file

+For more detail, use [Panoply](https://www.giss.nasa.gov/tools/panoply/) to read the "data/demo.nc" file

 ### How do you generate the `demo.nc` file ?
 The demo data is from [NOAA Global Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs).
 The original data is in GRIB2 format and I used [toolsUI](https://www.unidata.ucar.edu/software/thredds/v4.5/netcdf-java/ToolsUI.html) to convert the GRIB2 file to a NetCDF V3 file.